stillarrow/uva-ml-course/README.md

 ## 3. Course Description

+- The goal of this course is to understand basic concepts and models in machine learning.
+Coding or implementing a machine learning model in detail will **not** be an emphasis of this course.
+- Deep learning (or neural network modeling) will only be a small part of this course: two lectures in one week.

 ### 3.1 Topics

-The goal of this course is to understand basic concepts and models in machine learning.
-How to implement a machine learning model will **not** be an emphasis of this course.

 Topics will be covered in this course: